|

 The video (left) shows the British Royal Daimlers at the wedding of Prince Harry and Ms. Markle, on May 19, 2018, when the bridesmaids and pageboys arrive, among them Prince George and Princess Charlotte.
 Courtesy: BBC.

-Another video showing two of the three Royal limos (K326EHV and KLL1), provided from the website of the Daily Mail newspaper.
+Another video, provided from the website of the Daily Mail newspaper, shows two of the three Royal limos (K326EHV and KLL1).
 Again the limos are used for the bridesmaids and page boys, but now at the wedding of Princess Eugenie of York and Mr. Brooksbank on October 12, 2018: click here.

 When visiting the Royal Mews at Buckingham Palace make sure to ask whether any cars will be on display.
 When I last visited no cars at all were shown because of refurbishment work on the building.
 No indication was shown at the ticket office, so this only became clear at the end of the tour.
 Disappointing!

-![]() https://www.jaguarheritage.com The Jaguar Daimler Heritage Trust, was, until 2012, located at the former Jaguar Assembly Plant site on Browns Lane in the Allesley suburb of Coventry.
-The JDHT archive is now based in Gaydon.
+The Jaguar Daimler Heritage Trust (JDHT) archive is based in Gaydon.
 In February 2016 a new building opened as an annex to the British Motor Museum in Gaydon, displaying the majority of the JDHT vehicle collection.
 Other cars from the JDHT collection are on display in the main building of the Heritage Motor Centre, and at the Transport Museum in the centre of Coventry.
 A few more cars are on loan to other museums, e.g. to the Royal palace at Sandringham.
-Of special interest on the JDHT-website is the PDF-file with DS420 chassis numbers, that is available for download here.

 The 'howmanyleft.co.uk' website is a hobby project of a British car lover, and extracts data from the 'Vehicle licensing statistics' from the Department of Transport.
 These data, based on the DVLA vehicle database, are made available in computer readable form by the British Government.
 This recognizes the fact that the taxpayer has already paid for this information, and thus it should be public after all.
 More and more modern governments take this step for ever more of their data.